 Mental health first aid during the Israel-Hamas war

-(Jensen, Braathu, Birkeland, Ormhaug & Skar 2022; Ross, Sharma-Patel, Brown, Huntt & Chaplin 2021)CBT principles are based on the assumption that individuals can enhance self-awareness through training, motivation and attention.
+One therapeutic recognized as a first-line psychological recommended method for PTSD and mental health support is Cognitive Behavioural Therapy (CBT) (Martin et al. 2021) has been improved as a successful therapy for reducing PTSD symptoms (Jensen, Braathu, Birkeland, Ormhaug & Skar 2022; Ross, Sharma-Patel, Brown, Huntt & Chaplin 2021).
+CBT principles are based on the assumption that individuals can enhance self-awareness through training, motivation and attention.
 From the CBT perspective, the way individuals perceive events influences their emotional and behavioural reactions.
 Therefore, people can enhance their functioning and adaptability in various circumstances by intentionally adjusting their cognitive and behavioural responses (Beck & Dozois 2011).
 CBT has the additional advantage of being a well-established treatment for depression and anxiety that can be delivered rapidly with positive effects, including improved wellbeing, daily functioning and quality of life (Biagianti, Foti, Di Liberto, Bressi & Brambilla 2023).
 CBT is also a well-known intervention facilitated by nurses for a wide range of patients experiencing symptoms such as stress and depression (Ekeblad, Holmqvist, Andersson & Falkenström 2023; Van Lieshout et al. 2020).

 In developing its response to nurses’ need for mental health support following the October 7th attacks and the ensuing war, the Israeli Association of Mental Health Nurses (IAMHN) recruited 30 volunteer nurses for a new initiative called the ‘Nurse for the Soul Program’.
 The program offered the services of 30 volunteer nurses trained in CBT and trauma support to nurses employed in the country’s healthcare system.
 Up to three 30-45 minutes, anonymous, online mental health sessions were made available to nurses through the program.
 The goal was preventing or, at least mitigating the risk of developing acute stress disorder, post-traumatic stress disorder and secondary trauma (Segalovich, Levi & Segev 2024).

-Prior to the program’s launch, the CBT nurses were provided with guidelines by the Israeli Society for Mental Health and attended a preparatory meeting scheduled to clarify procedures and to address any of their questions.
+Prior to the program’s launch, the CBT nurses were provided with guidelines by the IAMHN and attended preparatory meetings scheduled to clarify procedures and to address any of their questions.
+The nurses received three refresher training of two hours each on mental health first aid and engaged in regular peer training sessions from the program’s launch.
+The CBT nurses could meet and consult among themselves and with the program manager.
+Their training emphasized the identification of support systems, functional changes in eating, sleeping and social habits, receiving mental treatment or other therapy, and focus on the reason for seeking help from the recipient nurse.
 IAMHN program managers supplied the CBT nurses with a structured conversation format to guide the therapy sessions (Figure 1).
-Additionally, the nurses received refresher training on mental health first aid and engaged in regular peer training sessions from the program’s launch.
-The CBT nurses could meet and consult among themselves and with the program manager.
-The treatment approach focused on therapeutic principles, such as normalisation, validation, activation and resource connection of the stressful event (Boelen, Eisma, Smid, Keijser & Lenferink 2021).(Grasser & Marusak 2023)
+The treatment approach focused on short term therapeutic principles, such as normalisation, validation, activation and resource connection of the stressful event.
+The CBT nurses assisted nurses in identifying and analysing the stressors they were facing, focusing on the most troubling aspects and offering validation and normalization of the emotions and impact these events had on them (Boelen, Eisma, Smid, Keijser & Lenferink 2021).
+In addition CBT nurses used listening skills for ventilation, self-exploration by training mindfulness and breathing techniques for increasing stress regulation (Grasser & Marusak 2023).

 Invitations to participate in the IAMHN program, emphasising professional and collegial responsibility, were disseminated via national television channels and in social media platforms such as Facebook, Instagram and WhatsApp.
 Interested nurses from all clinical disciplines throughout the country could register for the service free of charge through a digital link provided in the published bulletin invitation and the television and social media advertising.
 An IAMHN program manager oversaw the registration process and facilitated connections between applicants and the volunteer CBT nurses therapists.